Mihalis-Koutouvos/odessa/README.md

+## **Testing Guide:**
+When it comes to testing,

+## **Odessa's Limitations and Room for Improvement:**
+Odessa has several limitations.
+Firstly, there are not too many diseases and physical injuries to choose from (twelve conditions, at the moment).
+As a result, a user may not be able to accurately predict an illness or physical injury they may have.
+Secondly, sometimes Odessa has a hard time figuring out what a user may be asking it, so "I do not understand.
+Could you please clarify?" appears a bit.
+Thirdly, Odessa is a great tool to use for learning about certain diseases and physical injuries, but getting to this point via a conversation is hard because the discussion of symptoms is a little complicated; Odessa can list symptoms for certain problems, but it cannot evaluate a user's symptoms and throw out a conclusion, especially without further testing that a physical doctor could get done.

+I believe there are a plethora of ways to improve this application.
+Firstly, I would like to integrate a memory feature using LangChain so that the chatbot can understand, not instantly drop whatever a user has just told it, and employ that information to reach a conclusion.
+This would result in better discussions in understanding diseases and physical injuries a user may have.
+LangChain would especially help with the transition from a discussion of symptoms to the discussion of what a user has in detail, along with, say, treatment or prevention options.

+I would also be open to adding more diseases and physical conditions, but I think a more practical thing to do would be to turn Odessa into an LLM so that I can integrate web surfing techniques more smoothly and use that to do less work to find conditions and elaborate on symptoms and prevention options.
+A transition from a basic chatbot to an LLM would surely aid in preventing Odessa from not being to understand a question such as, "What is a concussion?"

 ## **Programming Tools and Other Technical Features:**
 To begin, Odessa was coded in Python.
 However, to actually train the data that I used, Pytorch came in handy, alongside